KChinwe97/KChinwe97/README.md

 # <a href="https://www.linkedin.com/in/kamauchinwe/">Kamau Chinwe</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and thrive on tackling complex challenges through hands-on projects.
+From vulnerability management, incident response, to threat detection, my work reflects a deep dive into the constantly evolving cybersecurity landscape.
+Feel free to explore my projects to see how I’ve contributed to strengthening security operations and processes!

 ## ⚠️ Vulnerability Management Projects